 Final Thoughts on Playa Zipolite and Playa San Agustinillo

 Still can’t make up your mind?
 Mazunte’s vibes and views from La Punta sound nice, right?
-And maybe an afternoon or two on Playa Zipolite without clothes would be a good way to even out those tan lines.
+And maybe an afternoon or two relaxing on a hammock on Zipolite Beach.
 But you also want to eat at good restaurants and try surfing in San Agustinillo?
 Well, try them all!

 Stay in San Agustinillo for the most central location.
 You can even hang out at La Punta Cometa for a nice sunset and still walk back to your hotel.
 Honestly, it doesn’t matter where you stay.
 During the daytime, you can easily get around between all three places.
 The important thing is that you go here.